bw0248/SimpleSR/README.md

 ![Butterfly](./docs/_static/gallery/thesis/10.png)
 ![Child](./docs/_static/gallery/thesis/15.png)

-A simple library for Deep Learning based Single Image Super-Resolution *Note: The project is still under active development, things might not work or possibly break with future releases.
+A simple library for Deep Learning based Single Image Super-Resolution based on Tensorflow2.0 and Python3.8.
+*Note: The project is still under active development, things might not work or possibly break with future releases.
 Feel free to open an issue if you encounter a problem.*